djones36/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned express.Route()

 - [ ] Describe Middleware?
+Middleware is a function that is invoked before the crud opperation runs.
+Middleware is normally validation method to check if the data from the client is correct for the crud function to work.

 - [ ] Describe a Resource?